Red Apple Rest: Stop at the Red Apple book

 Founder Reuben Freed's youngest daughter, Elaine Freed Lindenblatt, published Stop at the Red Apple (SUNY Press, 2014), a memoir chronicling the 50-plus-year history of the original Red Apple Rest in its heyday and beyond.

 Demolition

 A partial demolition of the Red Apple Rest began on October 30, 2023 due to a section of the building collapsing that year.
-As a result, one-thirds of the building came down.
+As a result, one-third of the building came down.